Environment | Value natural resources

 REGNO GR-XIII

-In May 2023, we launched Turanza EV, a tire for electric vehicles that uses 50% renewable and recycled materials in North America.
+In May 2023, Bridgestone launched Turanza EV in North America, a tire for electric vehicles that uses 50% renewable and recycled materials.
 The 50% consists of 20% natural rubber, 18% recycled (circular) synthetic rubber, and the rest recycled (circular) carbon black.
-ISCC*-certified circular butadiene rubber, styrene butadiene rubber and carbon black are allocated using the ISCC mass balance approach.
+ISCC-certified circular butadiene rubber, styrene butadiene rubber, and carbon black are allocated using the ISCC mass balance approach.

-In February 2024, we launched REGNO GR-XIII in Japan, which also uses synthetic rubber using the ISCC mass balance approach, contributing to the realization of a circular economy.
+In February 2024, Bridgestone launched REGNO GR-XIII in Japan, which also uses synthetic rubber using the ISCC mass balance approach, contributing to the realization of a circular economy.

 Firestone Firehawk race tires